ARES – Amateur Radio Emergency Service

 Emergency Coordinator

 Each county in the West Central Florida Section has an Emergency Coordinator (EC.)
-The EC is appointed by the Section Manager and in consultation with the SEC.
+The EC is appointed by the Section Manager in consultation with the SEC.

 It is at the local level where most of the real emergency organizing gets accomplished, because this is the level at which most emergencies occur and the level at which ARES leaders make direct contact with the ARES member-volunteers and with the officials of the agencies to be served.
-The local EC is therefore the key contact in the ARES.
+The EC is therefore the key contact in the local ARES jurisdiction.
 The EC is in charge of all ARES activities in his/her area, not just one interest group, one agency, one club or one band.

 WCF Section ARES Emergency Coordinators: